lerdmann1601/HERA-Matlab/tests/Convergence_Analysis.md

 * **Default**: Designed to balance efficiency and reliability, it seems to be the best option for general usage.
 Interestingly, in some tested scenarios it provides higher accuracy for the BCa confidence intervals compared to stricter settings when comparing to the reference values.
 This is likely because stricter settings with more iterations can occasionally include rare extreme bootstrap samples that increase variance without improving the central estimate.
   * **Conclusion**: Our analysis confirms that the Default settings provided with HERA should be a safe choice for general usage, achieving convergence in >99.7% of tested Ranking cases and virtually 100% of other cases, while maintaining high accuracy against reference standards.

+## Computational Note

+The complete analysis (7 scenarios × 50 simulations = 350 unique datasets) was performed on a standard consumer laptop (Base Model Apple M1 MBP, 16 GB RAM) in approximately 15 hours.
+For each simulation, one high-precision reference was calculated ($B$ up to 30,000 bootstrap samples), followed by convergence tests for all three modes (Relaxed, Default, Strict), each with 15–40 independent stability trials per B-step.
+This demonstrates the computational efficiency of the parallelized MATLAB implementation.

 ## Full Report

 For a comprehensive look at the data, including specific breakdowns for each distribution type, please refer to the generated PDF report: